HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 **Digital Experience 9.5 Container Version**

 - Transition to use of relative hostnames
+- Configuration options for DAM Staging

+## Digital Experience 9.5 Container Version

-## Transition to use of relative hostnames
+### Transition to use of relative hostnames

 === "Containers"